skokielibrary/comingtogether/events/_posts/2015-03-31-what-are-you-going-to-do-about-racism.markdown

 date: 2015-03-31 00:00:00 -0600
 times: 7 p.m.
 audiences: ['Adult']
-types:
+types: ['Workshop']
 registration:
 ---
-A discussion led by the past CTISNT participants - Indian, Filipino, Assyrian, Greek and Korean Communities
+A discussion led by the past Coming Together in Skokie and Niles Township participants - Indian, Filipino, Assyrian, Greek, and Korean Communities.